chkr1729/LinuxProcessesMonitor/README.md

 In this project, we build Linux running processes monitoring tool similar to htop.
-We parse the /proc files and display the formatted informations using ncurses library.
+We parse the /proc files and display the formatted information using ncurses library.
 I have done this project as part of Udacity C++ course.

 ## ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.